 Arizona is home to rural areas that are just as vibrant and robust as its urban areas.
-To remain connected in their communities, rural areas are in need of reliable, fast internet service.
+To remain connected in their communities, rural areas are in need of reliable, fast rural internet service.
 Unfortunately, some internet service providers do not feel the same way, and don’t offer internet service in rural areas.
 In fact, some have gone as far as suggesting restricting coverage to only high-density areas — even after receiving government funding to expand and provide internet services to those in the rural area.
 Here’s what you need to know about wireless internet for rural areas if you live anywhere in Arizona outside of the Phoenix metropolitan area.

 CenturyLink has publicly stated that investing in urban areas is where the money is and where it should go.
 In fact, “to get a better return on capital,” Sunit Patel, the company’s CFO, stated at the Citi 2018 Global TMT West Conference in Las Vegas, NV:

 “Instead of focusing capital on getting broadband speeds up to 10-20 Mbps, you would focus your money more surgically on areas that have higher population densities and better socioeconomic demographics that are in coexistence with businesses and where wireless infrastructure might be needed…”

 Sunit Patel stated the above after CenturyLink accepted $500 million in government funding, which was through the FCC’s Connect America Fund (CAFII) as reported by Fierce Telecom.
 Connect America Fund is a program to expand internet broadband service to more than a million rural households and businesses over a 6-year period in 33 states, including Arizona.
 It seems contrary to the CAFII’s purpose if a recipient of funds intends to focus its business on something entirely different from the fund’s mission.